jakepurple13/OtakuRecommender/README.md

-This will eventuall go into [OtakuWorld](https://github.com/jakepurple13/OtakuWorld) as soon as the stupid HttpTimeout plugin issue is gone.
+This will eventually go into [OtakuWorld](https://github.com/jakepurple13/OtakuWorld) as soon as the stupid HttpTimeout plugin issue is gone.